 Keywords: certification, consumer health, ethics, glossary of terms, health services, healthcare policy, healthcare system, hospitals, measurement, news, partial open access, patient education, public health, quality, reports, safety, standard of care

 Provider: American Hospital Association

-Access Level: Licensed, Partially Open, Special Access Terms
+Access Level: Licensed, Partially Open, Special Access Terms, TMC Academic User

-Keywords: healthcare system, hospital statistics, Hospitals - United States
+Keywords: health care, healthcare system, hospital statistics, Hospitals - United States

 Descriptions: AHRQ conducts and supports health services research on clinical outcomes, quality, cost, use of resources, and access to care.
 Findings from AHRQ-supported health services research are used by clinicians, patients, health system leaders, and others to help them make more informed health care decisions.
 Many resources are provided here, including a free health information technology toolbox.